 The Almighty Perc

-A “perc” or percolation test is the standard diagnostic for determining viability of a site for a septic tank, and it’s critical (unless this land hooks to municipal sewer, in which case, skip to the next section).
+A “perc” or percolation test is the standard diagnostic for determining viability for a septic tank, and it’s critical unless your land hooks to a municipal sewer system, in which case, skip to the next section.

 Not planning to build?
-The perc is still important because the market value of the land and your offer will be reduced significantly if the soil won’t perc.
+The perc is still important because the market value of the land – and your offer – will be greatly reduced if the soil won’t perc.

 How do you know if a piece of land will perc?
-It is possible to eyeball with some soil types.
-Sandy soil is best.
-Our land sits over sandstone and limestone, and everybody who walked it with us was so confident it would perc that we didn’t hire a professional to confirm it before making an offer.
+With some soil types, it’s possible to eyeball.
+Hard red clay or marshy land could be a concern.
+Dry, sandy soil is best.
+Our land sits over sandstone and limestone, and everybody who walked it with us was so confident it would perc that we didn’t hire a professional to confirm before making an offer.
 However, we did make our offer contingent on a successful perc at our chosen building site (the one with the view of the Smokies).

-Talk to your Realtor, who is hopefully a local, and/or any locals you can sucker to walk the land with you, about whether they think this soil will perc.
-If you don’t have a sense of confidence from basic soil observation, google “perc test [your county]” and pay someone to confirm the land will perc prior to making an offer.
-It’ll cost a few hundred $, but this step is too important to skimp on.
+If you don’t have a sense of confidence, google “perc test [your county]” and pay someone to confirm the land will perc prior to making an offer.
+It’ll cost a few hundred $, but it’s too important a step to skimp on.

 Right-of-Way and Access

-Not all parcels need a right-of-way, but if your acreage is shoehorned between others’ property without direct access to a road, make sure that a right-of-way has been surveyed and deeded into your land.
-It should not only be open to you in perpetuity for access; it needs to give you the right to run utilities up this route if necessary.
+If your acreage lacks direct access to a road, make sure that a right-of-way has been surveyed and deeded to your land.
+It should not only be open to you in perpetuity; it should give you the right to run utilities up this route if necessary.

-Confirm that there’s a current survey in place as well.
-If not, have the seller do one and pay for it.
-Surveys are critical to protecting your rights as an owner, and there needs to be one on file before they sell the land to you.
-It’ll cost them a grand or more but is a necessity, so walk away if there’s no survey in place and the sellers won’t get one done.
+Confirm there’s a current survey in place.
+If not, propose the seller have one completed.
+Surveys are vital to protecting your rights as an owner, and there ought to be one on file before they sell the land to you.
+It’ll cost them a grand or more but is a legal necessity, so walk away if there’s no survey in place and the sellers won’t work with you.
 That’s shady.

-If your right-of-way isn’t already cut into a solid, long-term road, you could be looking at a huge cost, but it’s another necessity.
-Consult 3 different excavators for their quotes to grade and crown a long-term driveway into your property.
-Depending on length, drainage, and obstacles, this could easily run up to a 5-figure pricetag.
+If your right-of-way isn’t graded and surfaced, you could be looking at a massive cost, but it’s another necessity.
+Consult 3 excavators for quotes to grade and crown a long-term driveway into your property.

 Easements, Zoning, and Restrictions